-What is FLNG? – Floating liquefied natural gas
+an FLNG? – Floating liquefied natural gas

 First of all, FLNG states for Floating liquefied natural gas.
 Natural gas is extracted from the wellborn and transferred to the floating vessel.
-Then, the natural gas is treated, liquefied (-160 degrees Celsius) and storage in the FLNG vessel until it is offloaded by another LNG vessel.
+Then, the natural gas is treated, liquefied (-160 degrees Celsius) and stored in the FLNG vessel until it is offloaded by another LNG vessel.

 Golar LNG has one operating FLNG vessel, the Golar Hilli Episeyo and another one under construction Golar Gimi.
-Apart from these two vessels, Golar is working in future opportunities starting FID decisions in 2022 (9 opportunities at the moment following its 3Q20 conference call)
+Apart from these two vessels, Golar is working on future opportunities starting FID decisions in 2022 (9 opportunities at the moment following its 3Q20 conference call)

 FLNG – Golar Hilli Episeyo – The pioneer

 FLNG Hilli Episeyo was the world’s first FLNG vessel converted from an LNG carrier.
 It started its operations from Perenco in Cameroon in 2018.
 It has an 8-years contract until 2026.

 The Hilli Episeyo has 4 trains with a total capacity of 2.4 MTPA.
 However, only trains 1 & 2 are in operation.
 Consequently, current production is 1.2 MTPA from trains 1 & 2.
 Golar is in negotiations with Perenco to extend the contract beyond 2026 and increase the utilisation by opening train 3.
 This step would be important as the ownership of the first two trains is

 Hilli Episeyo generates approximately $164MM in EBITDA of base tolling income yearly.
 It generates around $45 MM in operating cash flow/

 Note: We have recently (2023) published an updated article about Golar Hilli Episeyo